Search for heavy Majorana neutrinos in same-sign dilepton channels in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Systematic uncertainties

 \subsection{Simulation uncertainties}

-The systematic uncertainties in the normalization of the irreducible SM diboson backgrounds are taken from the data CR used to normalize the backgrounds.
-The assigned uncertainties are 6\% for $\PW\PZ$, 25\% for $\PZ\PZ$ and 8\% for $\PZ\gamma$ and $\PW\gamma$ backgrounds.
+The systematic uncertainties in the normalization of the irreducible SM diboson background are taken from the data CR used to normalize the background.
+The assigned uncertainties are 6\% for $\PW\PZ$, 25\% for $\PZ\PZ$ and 8\% for $\PZ\gamma$ and $\PW\gamma$ background.
 Since other SM processes that can yield two SS leptons, including triboson, \ttV, and $\PW^{\pm}\PW^{\pm}$, have small background yields in the SR, we assign a conservative uncertainty of 50\%, which includes the uncertainties due to experimental effects, event simulation, and theoretical calculations of the cross sections.
 The overall systematic uncertainty in the prompt-lepton background, including the contributions discussed below, is 12--18\% for the low-mass selection and 16--43\% for the high-mass selection, depending on the lepton channel.
 To evaluate the uncertainty due to imperfect knowledge of the integrated luminosity~\cite{CMS-PAS-LUM-17-001}, jet energy/mass scale, jet energy/mass resolution~\cite{Khachatryan:2016kdb}, \cPqb\ tagging~\cite{BTV-16-002}, lepton trigger and selection efficiency, as well as the uncertainty in the total inelastic cross section used in the pileup reweighting procedure in simulation, the input value of each parameter is changed by $\pm1$ standard deviation from its central value.
 Energy not clustered in the detector affects the overall \ptmiss scale, resulting in an uncertainty in the event yield due to the upper threshold on \ptmiss.

-The theory uncertainties in the acceptance of the signal events are determined by varying the renormalization and factorization scales up and down by a factor of two relative to their nominal values, and following the PDF4LHC recommendations~\cite{Butterworth:2015oua} to estimate the uncertainty due to the choice of the PDF set.
-The uncertainty related to the PDF choice in the background estimates was evaluated, and an upper limit on the uncertainty was added to Table~\ref{tab:sys}, although this uncertainty was not applied explicitly in the results but considered to be accounted for via the normalization uncertainty taken from the normalization control regions.
+Further uncertainties in the estimation of the yields of the background and signal arise from the unknown higher-order effects in the theoretical calculations of cross sections, and from uncertainties in the knowledge of the proton PDFs.
+The theory uncertainties in the renormalization and factorization scales affect the signal cross section and acceptance.
+These are evaluated by independently varying the aforementioned scales up and down by a factor of two relative to their nominal values.
+The uncertainty associated with the choice of PDFs is estimated following the PDF4LHC recommendations~\cite{Butterworth:2015oua}.
+An upper limit on this uncertainty was added to Table~\ref{tab:sys}, although this uncertainty was not applied explicitly in the results but considered to be accounted for via the normalization uncertainty taken from the normalization control regions.